wkolowski/Type-Theory-Wishlist/README.md

 | pair => pair outr outl
 ```

-But if there are name conflicts, we need to disambiguate by naming the arguments.
+If there are name conflicts, we need to disambiguate by naming the arguments.

 ```
 putTogether : (x y : A * B) -> A * B